Are you interested in finding what percentage of players you belong to in VALORANT’s rank distribution? Then, you’re in the right place.

 VALORANT resets everyone’s ranks with every new Act.
 When a new Episode begins, all players need to play 5 placement matches to be placed, with Ascendant 1 being the highest initial placement.
 To receive your rank in Act 2 or 3, you’ll need to play 1 placement match.

 After placement, your Act rank will rise and fall with your wins and losses.
-Nonetheless, as millions of players play grind VALORANT ranks daily, the rank distribution keeps changing.
-Currently, Episode 5 Act 3 is ongoing.
-The next rank reset will happen when Episode 6 Act 1 begins on January 11, 2023.
+Nonetheless, as millions of players grind VALORANT ranks daily, the rank distribution keeps changing.
+Currently, Episode 6 Act 1 is ongoing.
+The next rank reset will happen when Episode 6 Act 2 begins on March 07, 2023.